What is kauri dieback?

 - Stay on the track.

-- There is a seat built into the cleaning station to help make cleaning shoes easy.
+- There is a seat built into the hygiene station to help make cleaning shoes easy.

-- Ramps will be installed on cleaning stations where the track is wheelchair accessible.
+- Ramps will be installed on hygiene stations where the track is wheelchair accessible.

 Will the disinfectant in the spray unit damage my footwear?